 A municipality has discretion over where and when roads may be built depending on its budget, and over the construction and maintenance standards.
 No law exists that requires a municipality to build any road.
 Each situation is unique and subject to a municipality's discretion.

-The municipality is required to provide public notice in accordance with its public notice policy stating council’s intention to enact a bylaw closing a road allowance.
+The municipality is required to provide public notice in accordance with its public notice policy stating that council is considering enacting a bylaw to close a road allowance.
 The notice must state: